JamieS56/Milestone-Project-4/README.md

     ```
     and save it.

-8. Go to the bucket policy tab and select policy generator to create a security policy.
+8. Then go to the bucket policy tab and select policy generator to create a security policy.

 9. The policy type will be an S3 bucket policy, in principals put '*',  and in actions select GET object.

-10. Go back to the permissions tab and copy the ARN code to paste into the ARN box.
+10. Then go back to the permissions tab and copy the ARN code to paste into the ARN box.

-11. Click add statement and then generate policy and copy the policy into the bucket policy editor.
+11. Then click add statement and then generate policy and copy the policy into the bucket policy editor.

 12. Before saving add /* on to the end of the resource key to allow access to all resources in the bucket.
 Then click save and done.